tracer-x/TracerX-examples/README.md

   If the file `subsumption.dat` exists, this would also perform a regression test on the number of subsumptions compared to reference data in `subsumption.dat`.

-- For running addition_safe1.c with KLEE using Z3 solver and interpolation, and with additional coverage statistics, instead run:
+- For running with addition_safe1.c with KLEE using Z3 solver and interpolation, and with additional coverage statistics, instead run:

   `make addition_safe1.txcov`